 The value of a diamond is determined by the 4C's - Color, Clarity, Cut and Carat.
-We describe each of these in detail below.
+We have described each of these in detail below.

-Most customers understand that color is an important ingredient in determining the value of a diamond.
-Also when one starts talking about diamond color grades, they expect to be able to tell the differences in the color grades instantly.
-However, the differences in the colors are quite subtle at times and it requires a trained eye to notice one color grade differences in diamonds.
+Most customers understand that color is an important factor in determining the value of a diamond.
+Also, when one starts talking about diamond color grades, they expect to be able to tell the differences in the color grades instantly.
+However, the differences in the colors are quite subtle at times and it requires a trained eye to notice one color grade difference in diamonds.
 The difference in color grades can be thought of as differences in the whiteness of paper.
-For example the difference in whiteness of a facial tissue, a local newspaper, a sheet of computer paper, and a small index card is minor but the color difference does exist.
+For example, the difference in whiteness of a facial tissue, a local newspaper, a sheet of computer paper, and a small index card is minor but the color difference does exist.
 Also, the color in diamonds can be either yellow (in most cases) or brown.

 Diamond color grade ranges from D - Z, where D is the whitest (or colorless) and Z is light yellow or brown.
-The more whiter, or colorless, a diamond is the rarer it is and thus more valuable it is.
+The whiter or colorless a diamond is, the rarer it is and thus more valuable it is.

 Clarity is one of the major components in determining diamond value.
 Clarity in a diamond is determined by the number, type and size of the inclusions when viewed under 10x magnification.
 Diamonds which are very clean are very much sought after and are quite expensive and rare.
 Diamonds with VS2 clarity and above are considered "Eye clean".
 It is best to pair VS2+ clarity diamonds with D-F color diamonds.
 For diamonds that are SI clarity, for best value it is best to pair with G-I color.